-As of December 31, 2016
+As of March 31, 2017,

-Actual Pro forma (1) Pro forma as adjusted (2)(3)
+Actual Pro forma (1) Pro forma as adjusted (2)

-Consolidated Balance Sheet Data: (in thousands)
+Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 31,143 \$ 31,143 \$
+Cash and cash equivalents \$ 34,759 \$ 34,759 \$ 74,937

-Working capital (4) 12,365 5,157
+Working capital (3) 12,863 5,441 54,292

-Total assets 102,738 102,738
+Total assets 96,520 96,520 135,447

 Long-term debt, including current portion 20,000 20,000

-Deferred revenue, net of current portion 18,108 18,108
+Deferred revenue, net of current portion 18,375 18,375 18,375

-Preferred stock warrant liability 850 -
+Preferred stock warrant liability 850

-Total liabilities 110,815 117,173
+Total liabilities 108,356 114,928 86,255

-Convertible preferred stock 55,415
+Convertible preferred stock 55,629

-Accumulated deficit (64,825) (64,825)
+Accumulated deficit (68,434) (74,175) (74,175)

-Total stockholders' (deficit) equity (63,492) (14,435)
+Total stockholders' (deficit) equity (67,465) (18,408) 49,192

-- (1) Pro forma consolidated balance sheet data reflects (a) the reclassification of all of our outstanding shares of existing common stock and the conversion of all outstanding shares of preferred stock into Class B common stock immediately prior to the closing of this offering as if such reclassification and conversion had occurred on December 31, 2016, (b) the reclassification to stockholders' (deficit) equity of our preferred stock warrant liability in connection with the conversion of our outstanding preferred stock warrant into a Class B common stock warrant i - (2) Pro forma as adjusted consolidated balance sheet data reflects the pro forma items described immediately above and (a) our sale of shares of Class A common stock in this offering at an assumed initial public offering price of \$per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, (b) repayment of our outstanding principal and interest, together with a termination fee, under our term loan with Silicon Valley Bank and (c) the cash payment of the accrued dividend described in footnote (1) above. - (3) Pro forma as adjusted consolidated balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the number of shares we are offering.
-A 1,000,000 share increase or decrease in the number of shares offered by us would increase or decrease pro forma as adjusted cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming that the assumed initial offering price to the public remains the same, and after deducting estimated underwriting discounts and commissions. - (4) We define working capital as current assets less current liabilities.
+- (1) Pro forma consolidated balance sheet data reflects (a) the reclassification of all of our outstanding shares of existing common stock and the conversion of all outstanding shares of preferred stock into Class B common stock immediately prior to the closing of this offering as if such reclassification and conversion had occurred on March 31, 2017, (b) the reclassification to stockholders' (deficit) equity of our preferred stock warrant liability in connection with the conversion of our outstanding preferred stock warrant into a Class B common stock warrant, (c) the accrual of the cumulative dividend of \$7.4 million payable concurrent with the conversion of our Series A preferred stock into Class B common stock to the holders of our Series A preferred stock, which has been calculated as if the conversion of Series A preferred stock into Class B common stock occurred as of March 31, 2017 and (d) an increase to additional paid-in capital and accumulated deficit of \$5.7 million related to cumulative stock-based compensation expense to be incurred in connection with this offering for our stock options with a liquidity event condition.
+Each of these actions will occur immediately prior to the completion of this offering.
+As the cumulative dividend represents a distribution to existing stockholders to be made from the proceeds of this offering, the pro forma consolidated balance sheet data reflects the accrual of the estimated dividend to be paid. - (2) Pro forma as adjusted consolidated balance sheet data reflects the pro forma items described immediately above and (a) our sale of 6,250,000 shares of Class A common stock in this offering at the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (b) repayment of our outstanding principal and interest under our term loan with Silicon Valley Bank and (c) the cash payment of the cumulative dividend described in note (1) above.

+(3) We define working capital as current assets less current liabilities.
 See our consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.